bastoica/wasabi/sosp24_ae_instructions.md

 cp pom.xml pom-original.xml
 cp ~/sosp24-ae/wasabi/config/hadoop/pom-hadoop.xml ./benchmarks/hadoop/pom.xml
 ```
-Note that these commmands are making a copy of the original `pom.xml` and replace it with a slightly edited version that instructs the AJC compiler to instrument (weave) WASABI.
+Note that these commands are making a copy of the original `pom.xml` and replace it with a slightly edited version that instructs the AJC compiler to instrument (weave) WASABI.
 Also, these alterations are specific to version `2f1718c`.
 Checking out another Hadoop commit ID requires adjustments.
 We provide instructions on how to adapt an original `pom.xml`, [here](README.md#instrumentation-weaving-instructions).

 6. Instrument Hadoop with WASABI by running
 ```bash